-- 5.2.3.1.10.1 Use.
-Coding on the face of scale indicators may be used to convey such information as desirable operating range, inefficient operation, caution, and dangerous level. - 5.2.3.1.10.2 Pattern- or color-coding.
-Operating conditions that always fall within a given range on the scale shall be made readily identifiable by applying pattern- or color-coding to that range. - 5.2.3.1.10.3 Choice of colors.
-Red, yellow, and green may be applied, provided they conform to the meanings specified in 5.2.2.1.18 and are distinguishable under all expected lighting conditions. - 5.2.3.1.10.4 Pattern coding.
-Zone scales may be shape coded when the indicator must be viewed in blackout conditions or where the illuminant color will cause difficulty in color band discrimination. - 5.2.3.2 Moving-pointer, fixed-scale displays. - 5 2 3 2 1 Numerical progression.
-The increase of numerical progression shall read clockwise from left to right, or from the bottom up, depending on display design and orientation.
+5.2.3.1.10.1 Use.
+Coding on the face of scale indicators may be used to convey such information as desirable operating range, inefficient operation, caution, and dangerous level.

+5.2.3.1.10.2 Pattern- or color-coding.
+Operating conditions that always fall within a given range on the scale shall be made readily identifiable by applying pattern- or color-coding to that range.

+5.2.3.1.10.3 Choice of colors.
+Red, yellow, and green may be applied, provided they conform to the meanings specified in 5.2.2.1.13 and are distinguishable under all expected lighting conditions.

+5.2.3.1.10.4 Pattern coding.
+Zone scales may be shape coded when the indicator must be viewed in blackout conditions or where the illuminant color will cause difficulty in color band discrimination.
-TABLE III.
-Application of various types of mechanical displays

-5.2.3.1.5.2 Intermediate marks.
-The number of minor or intermediate marks between numbered scale pointers shall not exceed nine.

-5.2.3.1.6 Numerals.
+5.2.3.2 Moving-pointer, fixed-scale displays.